expressjs/expressjs.com/4x/en/api/app-path.md

 console.log(blogAdmin.path()); // '/blog/admin'
 ```

-The behavior of this method can become very complicated in complex cases of mounted apps, hence it is recommended to use [req.baseUrl](#req.baseUrl) to get the canonical path of the app.
+The behavior of this method can become very complicated in complex cases of mounted apps:
+it is usually better to use [req.baseUrl](#req.baseUrl) to get the canonical path of the app.